 We consider that collaborative stewardship is an important way to achieve improvement in the management of ESG risks and achieving sustainability outcomes.
 As a result of engagement programmes by the Guardians and other investors around the world, companies are increasingly aware that investors are analysing their ESG performance and expecting them to address ESG issues responsibly.
 We believe collaborative stewardship is important because, although we are a large investor in the New Zealand context, we are small by global standards.
 As an individual investor, we generally own a very small number of an issuer's securities.
 Our ability to achieve change or improvement in ESG is therefore enhanced when we work with other investors and peers, because of the larger ownership base represented and the increased resources available.
 When working collaboratively, we are mindful of the need to adhere to all applicable legal and regulatory requirements that might apply (such as competition or anti-trust requirements).

 In NZ, we have an ongoing collaborative and resource sharing arrangement on Responsible Investment with fellow NZ Crown Financial Institutions (CFIs) the Accident Compensation Corporation (ACC) and the Government Superannuation Fund Authority and National Provident Fund.
-We have together appointed Columbia Threadneedle Investments (CTI) to provide responsible engagement services (REO) for our global equities holdings.
+We have together appointed Columbia Threadneedle Investments (CTI) to provide responsible engagement services (reo®) for our global equities holdings.
 The additional resource provided by the responsible engagement service increases the reach and effectiveness of our global engagement.
-CTI's REO service engages on behalf of clients with more than US\$1 trillion in assets under management globally.
+CTI's reo® service engages on behalf of clients with more than US\$637 in assets under management globally.
 CTI reviews its engagement policy annually.
 Its policy says the preferred approach to conducting engagement is to use constructive, confidential dialogue, typically interacting one-to one with issuers and building a relationship of trust over time as long-term investors.
-As well as engaging with companies on individual issues, REO carries out thematic and industry-wide engagements on topics such as human rights, work rights, climate change and environmental harm.

-As a client we have an opportunity each year to provide input on decisions around REO's priority companies and themes.
-We publish REO engagement reports on our external website on a quarterly basis.
+As well as engaging with companies on individual issues, reo® carries out thematic and industry-wide engagements on topics such as human rights, work rights, climate change and environmental harm.
+As a client we have an opportunity each year to provide input on decisions around reo®'s priority companies and themes.
+We publish reo® engagement reports on our external website on a quarterly basis.
+As noted in PGS23, the reo® service has 45 engagement specialists.
+In 2023, reo® carried out 1,424 total engagements with 867 companies in 45 countries, with 217 milestones achieved.